Some recent research has demonstrated a peculiar significance of the number 30 in recent sake history.

 Sake Professional Course in New York City, December 7-9

-All you need to know about sake!
 The next Sake Professional Course is scheduled for New York City, December 7 to 9, 2015.
 The venue is smaller this time and participation is limited to 40 people.
 It is just about half full, or half empty, depending on your perpsective.

 More information is available here, and testimonials from graduates can be perused here as well.
-The three-day course wraps chokko_smallup with Sake Education Council supported testing for the Certified Sake Professional (CSP) certification.
+The three-day course wraps up with Sake Education Council supported testing for the Certified Sake Professional (CSP) certification.
 If you are interested in making a reservation, or if you have any questions not answered via the link above, by all means please feel free to contact me.

 Following that, the next one is tentatively scheduled for Japan in January, and then the spring in Chicago.
 If you are interested, feel free to send me an email to that purport now; I will keep track of your interest!